-Cleanse with beard shampoo.
+Cleanse with a beard wash.
 Get your whiskers clean.
 Remove skin flakes, dirt, debris and oily residue.
 Cleanse right down to your skin.
-And do this only with a specially formulated beard shampoo.
+And do this only with a specially formulated beard wash.

 Towel dry your beard.
 Leave it slightly damp.
 Balm spreads and takes more easily when whiskers are damp (not soaked).

 Apply beard oil.
 Get the hairs soft, smooth and shiny – but not greasy!
 Brush the oil through using a quality beard brush, not a comb (it will snag and pull).
 Brush out any frizz and tangles.
 If you'd like more info on how to apply beard oil, check out our blog, How to Apply Beard Oil | Step-by-Step.

 Do the prep work above, if you can.

 Scoop out some balm.
 About a pea-size or fingernail-size is about right, depending on your beard length.
 Probably better to use the back of your fingernail to avoid getting any under the nail.
 Less is more here.
 Too much is obvious – your beard will have a crusty and stiff look, or else it will look greasy, even kinda lank.

 Warm it up.
 Work and rub the balm around in your fingers mostly (but palms are okay), until the product is warm and soft and easy to spread.